Everyone loves a good story!

 Who are you speaking to?
 Millennials or Baby Boomers?
 Are they looking for a luxe experience or a budget-friendly one?
 Do you need to come across more professional or will a friendly tone work better?

 2. Make the story less about you.

-It is so important to avoid creating a world for your customers that revolves around you and your brand –– it must revolve around your customer.
+It’s so important to avoid creating a world for your customers that revolve around you and your brand because it must revolve around your customers.

 3. Make the story more about them.
 Make them care.

 Whether emotionally, intellectually or aesthetically, you need to make your audience care.
 To create a story centered around your customer, you need to actually understand your customer.
-This requires understanding what goes on in their mind –– which you can read more about here.
+This requires understanding what goes on in their minds.

 4. Create a villain in your story.

-Real-life villains can be literally anything – whatever problem you are solving for.
+Real-life villains can be literally anything.
 Tax-season.
 Bad Data.
 Lead Generation.
 Our job as marketers is to find our customer’s villains and give them the sword (our product or service) to conquer them –– more on that in the next section.

-Tell a story of your customer miserably struggling with the issue you are solving for discovering the shield that is your service… and then experiencing what life can look like problem free.
+Tell a story of your customer miserably struggling with the issue you’re solving for discovering the shield that is your service… and then experiencing what life can look like problem-free.